Install Google's PageSpeed Modules on Apache

 Save and exit the file.
 Then restart Apache for the changes to take effect:

-If you wish to turn PageSpeed off, open the pagespeed.conf file for editing again and change the first line to:
+If you want to disable PageSpeed, open the pagespeed.conf file again for editing and change the first line to:

 ModPagespeed off